 - Intentionally refusing to file a tax return.

-If you are facing charges of tax fraud, contact the Miami attorneys of Ratzan & Faccidomo.
-Our capable attorneys have a proven track record of success for their clients.
+If you are facing charges of tax fraud, contact the Miami lawyers of Ratzan & Faccidomo.
+Our capable lawyers have a proven track record of success for their clients.
 Call today at (305) 330-3905 for a confidential and free consultation about the merits of your case.